DigitalMachinist/unity-utilities/Assets/Utilities/Xbox 360 Gamepad/README.md

 ## Usage

-There are lots of ways to get control data from this gamepad interface:
+There are lots of ways to get control data from this gamepad interface.

 Let's say you want to check when the A button is pressed and you have a reference to an Xbox 360 Gamepad named ```gamepad``` in scope.
 You could:
  - Call the Gamepad's ```GetButton()``` method raw like you would with the Unity Input Manager (handy if you need to iterate over buttons/axes).